LibreCAD/docs/ref/widgets.rst

     |                      |    "large").                                                             |
     +----------------------+--------------------------------------------------------------------------+

-The lower portion of the dock shows a list of layers in the current drawing and are listed in alpha-numeric order.
-In the example above the layers are named "Layer01", "Layer02", and "Layer03".
-Note that layer **0** is a special layer and should not be used.

 Icons to the left of each layer act on the layers individually.
 The layer operations are:

 .. csv-table::